Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Concentration Inequalities via the Martingale Approach

-This chapter introduces concentration inequalities for discrete-time martingales with bounded increments, and shows several of their potential applications to information theory and related topics.
-We start by introducing the basic concentration inequalities of Azuma--Hoeffding and McDiarmid, as well as various refinements under additional moment conditions.
-We then move to applications, which include concentration for codes defined on graphs, concentration for OFDM signals, and the derivation of achievable rates and lower bounds on the error exponents for random codes with ML decoding over linear or non-linear communication channels.
+This chapter introduces concentration inequalities for discrete-time martingales with bounded differences, and it provides several of their potential applications in information theory, digital communications and coding.
+It starts by introducing the basic concentration inequalities of Azuma--Hoeffding and McDiarmid, as well as various refinements.
+It then moves to applications, which include concentration for random binary linear block codes, concentration for random regular bipartite graphs, concentration for low-density parity-check (LDPC) codes, and concentration for orthogonal-frequency-division-multiplexing (OFDM) signals.